First Access Visa® Card review: Costly credit for little payoff

 Remove a card to add another to compare

-The First Access Visa Card is for people who’ve made credit mistakes in the past and want an easy-access card that allows the opportunity to rebuild.
-You can feasibly be approved with bad credit and it’s one of few cards for bad credit that has a first-year welcome offer, but these perks come with an excess of fees.
+If you've made credit card mistakes in the past, the First Access Visa® Card is an easy-access card that allows you the opportunity to rebuild your credit.
+You can feasibly be approved with bad credit, and it’s one of the few cards for bad credit that has a first-year welcome offer — but you should be aware that these perks come with an excess of fees.

 The First Access Visa card isn’t a secured credit card, meaning you don’t have to put down a deposit to open and access the account.
 However, the initial credit limit is fairly low, the high annual fee will eat into your already low credit limit and any credit limit increase assessments will incur a fee.
 It’s an option for people who don’t have immediate cash on hand but also need a lifeline to improve their credit, but you should weigh the card’s limitations and compare other options carefully before applying.